semaphoreci/semaphore/docs/docs/reference/jobs-yaml.md

 ### name {#name-in-metadata}

 A descriptive name for the job.
-Jobs can share the same name as they are uniquely identifies by a job ID.
+Jobs can share the same name as they are uniquely identified by a job ID.

 ### id {#id-in-metadata}